Multiple studies have demonstrated that high dose riboflavin is extremely beneficial for migraine sufferers, both adults, and children.

 WHAT IS RIBOFLAVIN?

-Riboflavin also known as Vitamin B-2, is an essential nutrient required for life.
+Riboflavin is also known as Vitamin B-2, is an essential nutrient required for life.
 One of the most important uses of riboflavin is that it helps in the production of energy in the body.
-The vitamin is water soluble, which means the body cannot store it, but it is vital for red blood cell production and growth.
+The vitamin is water-soluble, which means the body cannot store it, but it is vital for red blood cell production and growth.

-Carbohydrates, fats and proteins all interact with riboflavin when releasing energy for our bodies to use.
-Riboflavin also acts as an antioxidant which can prevent premature aging and chronic illness.
+Carbohydrates, fats, and proteins all interact with riboflavin when releasing energy for our bodies to use.
+Riboflavin also acts as an antioxidant that can prevent premature aging and chronic illness.

 NATURAL FOOD SOURCES OF RIBOFLAVIN

-It’s naturally found in organ meats such as liver and kidney and in many vegetables, legumes, nuts and leafy greens like spinach.
-Some of the richest sources include calf liver, torula yeast and brewer’s yeast, while almonds, wheat germ and mushrooms, milk, cheddar cheese and eggs are also good sources.
+It’s naturally found in organ meats such as liver and kidney and in many vegetables, legumes, nuts, and leafy greens like spinach.
+Some of the richest sources include calf liver, torula yeast, and brewer’s yeast, whole almonds, wheat germ and mushrooms, milk, cheddar cheese, and eggs are also good sources.

 – Riboflavin is involved in energy production in every cell.